Mindfulness Meditation Or Hypnosis – Which Is Better?

 The Trance Of Negative Thought Patterns

-A negative thought starts innocently enough – but if left unchecked it can send you spiralling into heightened anxiety or a deep depression.
+A negative thought starts innocently enough – but if left unchecked it can send you spiralling into hypnosis for anxiety Melbourne or deep depression.

 It’s not the thoughts themselves that are the problem, but rather the stories we tell ourselves about those thoughts.
 For example, if the ‘inner critic’ inside you starts talking you might hear the thought: ‘you’re not good enough’.
 If you haven’t trained your mind you might actually believe this thought is true, rather than just recognising it for what it is: a thought.